Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

 - Choose your country and organization when prompted.
 - Add billing information to your account.
 You will receive $300 worth of free Google Cloud credits to get started.
-- If you need more detailed instructions, refer to [this guide](https://www.optimizesmart.com/how-to-create-a-new-google-cloud-platform-accoun).
+- If you need more detailed instructions, refer to the [official Google Cloud setup guide](https://cloud.google.com/docs/get-started) or this [step-by-step tutorial](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 ---